Artificial Intelligence Pioneer Leaves Google, Warns About Technology's Future - ExBulletin

 The idea that something like this could actually be smarter than a few people believed, he said in an interview.
 And I thought it was pretty out of the way.
 I thought it would be 30 to 50 years, or more.
 Obviously, I no longer think about it.

-Jeffrey Hinton at Google headquarters in Mountain View, California, 2015.Noah Berger / AP Files
+Geoffrey Hinton at Google headquarters in Mountain View, California (Noah Berger / AP file)

 Hinton, 75, is best known for the rapid development of deep learning, which uses mathematical constructs called neural networks to extract patterns from large data sets.